fortuno-repos/fortuno/README.rst

 Quickstart
 ==========

-The following instructions demonstrate how to add unit testing via Fortuno to an existing project, which uses fpm, CMake or Meson as build system.
-If you are not familiar with any of these build systems, visit the `Fortuno documentation
-<https://fortuno.readthedocs.io>`_ for a step-by-step guide starting from
+The following instructions demonstrate how to add unit tests testing serial code via Fortuno to an existing project, which uses fpm, CMake or Meson as build system.
+If you are not familiar with any of these build systems, visit the `Fortuno documentation <https://fortuno.readthedocs.io>`_ for a step-by-step guide starting from scratch.
-scratch.

 In the examples below, we will assume that your library has a module ``mylib``, which provides a function ``factorial()`` for calculating the factorial of